chadoh/learnyoureact/exercises/isomorphic/problem.en.md

-React can be made to be isomorphic.
-This means that the same code can be run on both the server and in the browser.
-This gives us the ability to render content on the server, so that page loads more quickly for the user.
+A major selling point of React is its ability to provide a dynamic and fast way to build isomorphic apps.
+Isomorphic means that the app can be rendered with ease on both the server and the client, which helps with SEO.

 Let's try it!